 After 17 years on

-T-SQL I'm at last on my first projects with Postgres.
+T-SQL, I at last started working on projects using Postgres.
 Here are the first things I needed for the transition.

 - Do this first: https://wiki.postgresql.org/wiki/First_steps as it answers first questions about connections, databases and login.